stevemboyle/TixStarter/Initial-Proposal-Documents/AppAcademyDocs-InProgress/docs/phases/TO_DO:phase1.md

 # Phase 1: User Authentication, Note Model and JSON API
+This document is still in progress.
+In the meantime, please refer to the ReadMe or the TixStarter Phases PDF for a description of the various phases.

 ## Rails
 ### Models
 * User
-* Note
+* Event

 ### Controllers
 * UsersController (create, new)
 * SessionsController (create, new, destroy)
-* Api::NotesController (create, destroy, index, show, update)
+* Api::EventsController (create, destroy, index, show, update)

 ### Views
 * users/new.html.erb
 * session/new.html.erb
+* events/index.json.jbuilder
-* notes/index.json.jbuilder
+* events/show.json.jbuilder
-* notes/show.json.jbuilder
+* events/_ events.json.jbuilder (Partial)

 ## Flux
 ### Views (React Components)